SHRemon/CG-Desktop-Accessories/README.md

 # **Project Title:**
 **A Desktop with Accessories**

-## **Project Requirements:**
-The project requires creating a 3D scene of a desktop with accessories using Three.js.
-The general requirements include implementing:
-- Custom shaders
-- Proper lighting techniques
-- Perspective projection
-- Textures for objects
-- Animations
-- Both mouse and keyboard interactions

-### **Specific Requirements:**
-- **3D Objects:** A monitor with texture and a CPU with texture
-- **Keyboard Interaction:** Camera movement around the desktop
-- **Mouse Interaction:** Changing the monitor screen texture when clicked
-- **Animation:** Light position rotating around the monitor

 ## **Software Platform:**
 The project was developed using the following tools and technologies:
 - **Three.js** - A JavaScript 3D library that abstracts WebGL